-What Baseball Means to me
+What Baseball Means To Me

-This official National Baseball Hall of Fame and Museum work boasts an astounding 172 essayists U.S. presidents, actors, writers, and athletes, a businessman here, an ambassador there — and was a book of the Month Club, Literary Guild, and History Book Club selection.
+What Baseball Means to Me (Warner Books, 2002, 270 pages) contains the largest group of household names to write about America’s oldest and greatest game.
+The official National Baseball Hall of Fame and Museum book boasts a nonpareil 172 essayists: U.S. presidents, actors, writers, and athletes, a businessman here, an ambassador there, becoming a book of the Month Club, Literary Guild, and History Book Club selection.

-Rudolph Giuliani wrote of a baseball life: “Sitting next to my father at Yankee Stadium during my first game, I felt like the luckiest kid in the world.”
-Tom Brokaw and Dan Rather were less palatial, touting long-gone Strutz Field and Buffalo Stadium, respectively.
-George W. Bush hailed Nolan Ryan.
-Jimmy Carter etched Game Seven of the 1992 National League playoff: “I can still hear the noise.”
+When editor Curt Smith asked celebrities across America to reminisce about baseball, they replied as vividly as their first visit to a park.
+Rudolph Giuliani wrote of “Sitting next to my father.
+I felt like the luckiest kid in the world.”
+Tom Brokaw and Dan Rather touted long-gone Strutz Field and Buffalo Stadium, respectively.
+Jimmy Carter etched Game Seven of the 1992 National League playoff, his Braves waving a last-inning flag: “I can still hear the noise.”

 What does baseball mean?
 To composer Marvin Hamlisch, it denoted a Yankees fantasy camp; actor David Birney, a poem to his son; writer David Maraniss, dad listening to Harvey Haddix’s 12-inning perfect game in 1959.
 To Charley Steiner, baseball gave running home new connotation.
 To Tim Russert, it meant Cal Ripken’s record 2,131st straight game.
 Doris Kearns Goodwin wrote: “It [baseball] is the most timeless of all sports.”
 This book shows why.